Grade 7 is a time when children begin to need more independence, but still need adult guidance, acceptance, and supervision.

 In Science 7, the overarching theme is environmental science with a focus on Minnesota Ecology.
 Earth science, life science, and physical science is grounded in the environment surrounding St. Paul, with an emphasis on data analysis, modeling, application, and problem-solving.
 Students test samples from local bodies of water while they study pollution and its impacts on animals and plants.
 Using a variety of chemical tests, students record and analyze the data to search for trends in the greater Twin Cities areas.
 They build on this by designing and testing biofilters with the goal of removing these pollutants.
 During this ongoing project, they learn about and connect the biogeochemical cycles in nature to one another to form a bigger picture of how ecology is interconnected.
 Students will hone their computer programming skills by creating their own computer simulations and models, allowing them to test variables related to pollution and climate change.
 They end the year by delving into a student-designed investigation in plant germination which informs their engineering design project related to rain/pollinator gardens and pollinator shelters.

 All students in Grade 7 take a music class every day, in a band or orchestra instrument of their choice or in the boys' or girls' choir.

 Middle School Orchestra and Chamber Ensemble

-The Middle School Orchestra is open to players of string, woodwind, brass, percussion, and keyboard instruments at intermediate to advanced levels.
+The Middle School Orchestra is open to string, woodwind, brass, percussion, and keyboard musicians at intermediate to advanced levels.
 A wide variety of high quality literature from classical to pop to movie music is played while the students develop musical and ensemble skills and technical proficiency.
 High emphasis is placed on team spirit and an awareness of others within the ensemble.
 The orchestra will give two concerts during the year.
 In addition, the most advanced string students have the opportunity to participate in the Chamber Ensemble.

 Middle School Band and Jazz Band